Blogs/MVP Development

 To ensure that your processes and strategies perform as expected, you must define and monitor KPIs at every stage.
 Right from product usage, customer engagement, and churn to enhancing the lifetime value of your customers, measure the right KPIs and tweak your strategy accordingly to generate the best results.
 Faster iteration by responding to real data will help you generate the best results out of your SaaS team.

-Build product dashboards that will help track the most crucial KPIs such as adoption, NPS and usage depth.
+Build product dashboards that will help track the most crucial startup growth metrics such as adoption, NPS and usage depth.
 You can also schedule regular reviews based on your revenue targets and iterate based on what’s working.

 Concluding Remarks